Nakamoto: Racist behavior under investigation at State Police; internal documents show it dates back decades

 Trending News

-The document goes on to say, "[Brown] admitted that [he] hung a confederate flag in [his] office behind the door."
+The document goes on to say, "[Brown] admitted that [he] hung a Confederate flag in [his] office behind the door."

 Bob Brown abruptly resigned last fall amid growing controversies that were exposed by the WBRZ Investigative Unit involving how the death of Ronald Greene was handled.
 Greene died while in custody and after a violent encounter with troopers following a police chase.